 - Per month, per quarter, per year – look for seasonal trends & triggers

 - Start small.
 Focus on a few metrics, get feedback, then expand

 - Document actions taken as a result of the metrics to demonstrate business value/reduced risk over time

 Cline: “As the training goes out, the number of incidents goes up.
 That’s why measuring your ability to respond to incidents is the way to show progress.”

 As Cline pointed out, it’s entirely common for new training programs to result in an immediate increase in the number of incidents reported.
 This doesn’t mean you’re experiencing more incidents than before, it’s simply an indicator that your training is effective.

-For a full look at privacy incident response metrics by industry, including metrics ranked by organizational maturity, read the 2021 Privacy incident benchmark report.
+For a full look at privacy incident response metrics by industry, including metrics ranked by organizational maturity, read the 2023 Privacy Incident Management Benchmarking Report.